markjnkim/es_mod/02-css/content/lesson-6-animate-deploy.md

 Great job getting this new version of Run Buddy out the door!
 Iterating on a project is very common in development.
 Whether it's users discovering hidden bugs, browser updates breaking certain parts of the app, or clients deciding they want new features added or old features removed, a project is never truly done.

 That's why it was so important for us to establish a proper workflow.
 We defined issues in GitHub to help us track our progress.
-We worked on Git branches independent of master to avoid messing up the live webpage.
+We worked on Git branches independent of `master` to avoid messing up the live webpage.
 In this lesson, we also looked at GitHub pull requests and code reviews, which will become a valuable tool once we start collaborating with other developers.

-Reflecting on this module as a whole, the Run Buddy redesign gave us a chance to further improve our CSS skills and learn some cutting edge techniques.
+Reflecting on this module as a whole, the Run Buddy redesign gave us a chance to learn some cutting edge techniques and keep our skills relevant in a "mobile first" world.
 Believe it or not, there are jobs that do exactly this!
 UI design is its own career path.
 Of course, the more skills you have, the more marketable you'll be, and pairing HTML and CSS with JavaScript opens up a lot more possibilities.
 We'll get our hands on some JavaScript soon enough.

 Before we move ahead, let's recap some of the new CSS skills we learned: